derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/12/2022 16:19:39 : 3 Database Admins walked into a NoSQL bar.
+16/12/2022 16:17:49 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Child: Dad, why does the sun rise in the east and set in the west?
-Dad: Son, it's working, don't touch it.
+There are only two hard problems in Computer Science: cache invalidation, naming things and off-by-one-errors.
 <!-- replace-with-joke ends -->